Glossary

 M

-Stakeholder engagement here designates all the processes that will lead the organisation to transmit the right messages to the right targets.
-It continues throughout the Bilan Carbone® approach.
+Here stakeholder engagement refers to all processes that will lead the organisation to convey the right messages to the right targets.
+It continues continuously throughout the Bilan Carbone® approach.

-To achieve Stakeholder engagement, the Bilan Carbone® approach involves outreach the issues to raise awareness, empower the stakeholders, consult, then reported and communicate the results.
+To achieve stakeholder engagement, the Bilan Carbone® approach involves outreach the issues to raise awareness, empower the stakeholders, consult, then report back and communicate the results.

 O